christensenacademy/christensen-academy/modules/html-basics/challenges/website-project.md

 ###Other Requirements

-* pages (min = 4)
+* Multiple pages (min = 4)
-* an image folder to store your images--you should be using relative paths for all of your images
+* An image folder to store your images--you should be using relative paths for all of your images
-* html entities (min = 2)
+* HTML entities (min = 2)
-* all pages must validate with zero errors
+* All pages must validate with zero errors
+* The homepage is named index.html

 ##Rubric